justinbather/justinbather/README.md

 Semi-decent endurance athlete, professional carb consumer, not a terrible engineer

-Currently building and scaling customer identification and investigation systems.
+Currently building and scaling AML (identity verification & sanctions screening) systems

 I enjoy hacking away on low-level projects, and am passionate about understanding the things we use everyday.

-Java + Go at work, Rust + Go for fun.
+Go at work, everything else for fun.

 Any inquiries please email: me@justinbather.sh